Navya-amarneni/Celebrity-profiling/README.md

    * Naive Bayes model
    * LSTM classifier model

-  we take the accurae one out of these models for  each of the trait prediction.
+  we take the accurate one out of these models for  each of the trait prediction.

   # Logistic regression model